-- L = NULL: as idealfactor;

-- L a t_INT: as idealfactor_limit;
+- L =NULL: as idealfactor; - L a t_INT: as idealfactor_limit;

-- L a vector of prime ideals of nf and/or rational primes (standing for "all prime ideal divisors of given rational prime") limit factorization to trial division by elements of L; do not include the cofactor.
+• L a vector of prime ideals of nf and/or rational primes (standing for "all prime ideal divisors of given rational prime") limit factorization to trial division by elements of L; do not include the cofactor.
+For efficiency, the list should not contain the same element twice, nor both a rational prime and one of its prime ideal divisors, but the function will work in that case as well.

 GEN idealHNF_Z_factor(GEN x, GEN pvN, GEN pvZ) given an integral (nonzero) ideal x in HNF, compute both the factorization of Nx and of $x \cap \mathbf{Z}$.
-This returns the vector of prime divisors of both and sets pvN and pvZ to the corresponding t_VECSMALL vector of exponents for the factorization for the Norm and intersection with \mathbf{Z} respectively.
+This returns the vector of prime divisors of both and sets pvN and pvZ to the corresponding t_VECSMALL vector of exponents for the factorization for the Norm and intersection with \mathbf{Z} respetively.